iterative/cml.dev/content/docs/cml-with-dvc.md

 (ℹ️) After configuring your
-[Google Drive credentials](https://dvc.org/doc/command-reference/remote/add) you will find a json file at `your_project_path/.dvc/tmp/gdrive-user-credentials.json`.
-Copy the text inside that `.json` and add it as a secret.
+[Google Drive credentials](https://dvc.org/doc/command-reference/remote/add) you will find a `json` file at `your_project_path/.dvc/tmp/gdrive-user-credentials.json`.
+Copy its contents to a secret variable.

 ```yaml
 env: